 Alberta Community and Social Services

-Community and Social Services provides a wide variety of social-based benefits and programs, which are discussed in Section 5.3 of this report.
-This ministry was previously part of Alberta Human Services.
+Community and Social Services provides a wide variety of social-based benefits and programs.
 It includes Alberta Supports which is a walk-in service that provides information and accepts applications for human services programs including those specifically related to seniors and people with disabilities.